near/near-sdk-rs/near-sdk-sim/README.md

 * Introduce `block_prod_time` duration in nanoseconds to `GenesisConfig` that defines the duration between produced blocks.
 * Expose `cur_block` and `genesis_config` from `RuntimeStandalone`.
 This allows to manipulate block time.
 * Use `RuntimeConfig::from_protocol_version` that fixes storage costs issue.
+* Set root account balance to one billion tokens.

 # Getting started